Projects in Tanzania

 Education and vocational training for teenage mothers

 Hardly any other country has as many early pregnancies as Tanzania.
-Many get involved with a man under false promises and do not know how they can protect themselves from pregnancy.
-As soon as the girls are pregnant, they are abandoned by the men.
-Together with our partner organisation EBLI, we support young mothers in breaking out of the cycle of poverty and leading a dignified life.
+A quarter of Tanzanian girls become pregnant before the age of 18.
+Many get involved with a man under false promises and do not know how to protect themselves from pregnancy.
+We educate the young mothers, teach them important life skills and support their income-generating projects.

 Prevention of violence: young people get involved

-Forced marriages, early pregnancies, violence: girls and young women in the rural regions of Tanzania suffer from the strongly patriarchal social structures.
-They are brought up to assume a passive role in society and they are allowed to be beaten if, for example, they burn the food or do not feel like having sex.
-These norms and structures disadvantage girls and women and make it difficult for them to claim and practice their rights, especially since the girls are not aware of them and society ignores these abuses.
+Forced marriages, early pregnancies, violence: girls and young women in rural Tanzania suffer from patriarchal social structures.
+They are raised to be allowed to be beaten if, for example, they burn the food or don't feel like having sex.
+We provide young people with knowledge on sexual and reproductive health issues, build youth clubs and sensitize parents or guardians to the rights of young people.

 Size: 8.5 million km² (206 times Switzerland)

 Human Development Index: 0,754 (rank 79 of 185 countries)

 Distribution of income in %: 82.9 (0 = equal distribution / 100% = one person has everything)

 Proportion of population aged 0 to 24 years: 40.3% (Switzerland: 26.5%)

 Homicide rate: 24.6 per 100 000 inhabitants (Switzerland: 0.6)